laminlabs/lamindb/README.md

 ln.finish()
 ```

-If you now query by `key`, you'll get the latest version of this artifact.
+If you now query by `key`, you'll get the latest version of this artifact with the latest version of the source code linked with previous versions of artifact and source code are easily queryable:

 ```python
 artifact = ln.Artifact.get(key="sample.fasta")  # get artifact by key